me-Sandeep-65/blogPostFrontend/README.md

 ##### Step 1: Backend Setup

-1. Clone the backend repository:
+1. **Clone the backend repository**:
     ```bash
     git clone https://github.com/me-Sandeep-65/blogPostBackend.git
     cd blogPostBackend
     ```

-2. Install dependencies:
+2. **Install dependencies**:
     ```bash
     npm install
     ```

-3. **Setup environment variables**:
+3. **Set up environment variables**:
-    Create a `.env` file in the root directory of the backend project.
-You may need to add configurations such as database URLs, JWT secret, and other environment-specific details.
+    - Create a `.env` file in the root directory and add the following variables.

-    Example of `.env` file:
-    ```env
-    PORT=8000
-    MONGO_URI=mongodb://localhost:27017/blogPostDB
-    JWT_SECRET=your-secret-key
-    ```
+    - Copy the contents of the `.env copy` file and paste it in `.env` file.
+    - Replace the placeholder values with your actual credentials.

 4. **Set up CORS**:
     configure CORS in `app.js` file: